kpdecker/jsdiff/README.md

     * `oldHeader` : Optional additional information to include in the old file header.
 Default: `undefined`.
     * `newHeader` : Optional additional information to include in the new file header.
 Default: `undefined`.
     * `options` : An object with options.
       - `context` describes how many lines of context should be included.
+You can set this to `Number.MAX_SAFE_INTEGER` or `Infinity` to include the entire file content in one hunk.
       - `ignoreWhitespace`: Same as in `diffLines`.
 Defaults to `false`.
       - `stripTrailingCr`: Same as in `diffLines`.
 Defaults to `false`.
       - `newlineIsToken`: Same as in `diffLines`.
 Defaults to `false`.